Refused: Reunion, Brännström's firing and Freedom (2012–2017)

 During BBC Radio 1's "Punk Show" on 2 January 2012, Mike Davies stated that Refused, along with At the Drive-In would be reforming in 2012.
 On 9 January 2012, Refused announced a reunion to perform at the 2012 Coachella Festival.
 This was controversial because of the band's original explicit declaration to never reunite.

 On 29 February, Refused played a secret show in Umeå, their first live performance since 1998.
 Refused played numerous European festivals on the Reunion Tour, including Way Out West in Gothenburg, Primavera Sound in Barcelona and Download Festival in England.
 They appeared for the first time on TV in America on Late Night with Jimmy Fallon on 18 July 2012 and toured Australia for the first time in November.
-Refused ended their reunion on 15 December 2012 with a hometown show in Umeå.
+Refused ended the tour on 15 December 2012 with a hometown show in Umeå.
+Sandström would later say about this tour, "We kept things ambigiuous in our final statement: 'The hatchet is buried … we’re going home', for plausible deniability, because we weren’t sure our attempt at a permanent reunion would fly," also confirming that Refused had only broken up officially once, in 1998.

 On 22 February 2013, Refused were awarded the "Special Prize for Music Exports" by the Swedish Minister of Trade.
 Lyxzén and Sandström chose to criticize Sweden's current government at the ceremony, instead thanking the efforts of popular education, in particular Workers' Educational Association (ABF) and youth centers (in Sweden associated with social democracy) while Jon Brännström chose to not accept the prize on his behalf later stating he wished they "[...] had said no to the prize and instead held a press conference about why we had turned it down".

 On 31 October 2014, Jon Brännström wrote on Refused's Facebook page that he was fired from the band and no longer considered them friends.
 The band responded by stating that they fired him in 2013 "because he did not share our passion for the band."

-On 25 November 2014, the band announced that they would perform their first shows in three years at the Reading and Leeds Festivals, Groezrock and Amnesia Rockfest in the summer of 2015.
+On 25 November 2014, the band announced their first shows in three years at the Reading and Leeds Festivals, Groezrock and Amnesia Rockfest for summer 2015.
 They also headlined Punk Rock Bowling in Las Vegas in May 2015.
-Around the same time, rumours surfaced of a new album being recorded for release in 2015 after ...And You Will Know Us By the Trail of Dead's Autrey Fulbright II posted a photo on Instagram claiming that Lyxzén had been in the studio recording vocals for the album.
+Around the same time, rumours of a new Refused album in 2015 surfaced after ...And You Will Know Us By the Trail of Dead's Autrey Fulbright II posted a photo on Instagram claiming that Lyxzén had been in the studio recording vocals for it.

-On 27 April 2015, Refused announced their fourth studio album, Freedom, to be released in June 2015 via Epitaph Records.
+On 27 April 2015, Refused announced their fourth studio album, Freedom, released on 29 June via Epitaph Records.
 The album was produced primarily by Nick Launay and featured two songs produced by Shellback.
 The opening track "Elektra" was released as the lead single.

-On 20 November 2017, members of Refused revealed on social media that the band has been in the studio working on their next album.
+On 20 November 2017, members of Refused revealed on social media that the band has been in the studio working on their fifth album.